 But it’s not just people who are affected by improper humidity levels.
 Your home doesn’t like it either.
 Indoor humidity levels should be between 30 to 50 per cent.
-Too high and it leads to condensation on windows and walls that can cause structural damage from rot and mould, and it warps wood such as your hardwood floors.
-Too low and it can also damage wood and drywall, causing your wood floors to shrink and even causing pianos to go out of tune.
+Too high and it leads to condensation on windows and walls that can cause structural damage from rot and mould, plus it warps wood such as your hardwood floors.
+Too low and it can also damage wood and drywall, cause your wood floors to shrink and even lead to pianos going out of tune.

 So, what’s the solution?